My Dream Home Transformation

 This room used to be a bedroom with a large walk in closet.
 When we added the great room, the closet became the bathroom and hallway space.

-The Before And After - The Master Bath
+Before - The Master Bath

 The Master Bedroom Remodel